Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 I rented a few times and used Discover Cars, whose customer service was bang on and I hired a Nissan Versa for around $50 a day.

 Whichever route you decide to take, be prepared to cover miles and miles of empty roads, and always check for any road closures before you set out.

 A series of inland waterways makes travelling through Patagonia by boat another popular option.
-While these are primarily seen as a way of getting from one side of the country to the other, they double-up as scenic boat trips too.
+While these are primarily seen as a way of getting from one side of the country to the other, they double up as scenic boat trips too.

 One such ferry journey will take you from Puerto Montt in the north of Chilean Patagonia, through Chile’s fjords and small waterway inlets, until you arrive at Puerto Chacabuco and Puerto Natales.
-Taking this route will allow you to see the charming surroundings of Patagonia’s waterways, as well as providing a fun and interesting way to travel across the region.
+Taking this route will allow you to see the charming surroundings of Patagonia’s waterways, as well as provide a fun and interesting way to travel across the region.